frhnkhn/Nyaya-Setu/README.md

   Users can submit dispute details, generate a unique Case ID, and initiate mediation-first resolution.

 - 📊 **Case Status Tracking**
-  Track dispute progress (Under Mediation / Resolved / Escalated) using Case ID.
+  Track dispute progress (Under Mediation / Resolved / Escalated) using a Case ID.

 - ⚖️ **Ethical Design**
   No legal judgments, no replacement of courts, and clear escalation for serious cases.